The following is a guest post by John Al Saddy, legal research fellow at the Global Legal Research Directorate of the Law Library of Congress.

 Last month, the Law Library released an additional 250 digitized historical reports, many of which were previously unavailable to the public.
 These reports, in addition to those released in March 2020, are now available in the Publications of the Law Library of Congress collection.
 I recently reviewed the second batch of digitized reports published through the online collection.
 Because of my past experience working on anti-corruption issues in the Middle East, one particular topic caught my attention: the analysis of bribery and corrupt practices legislation in certain Middle Eastern countries.

 Currently, most countries in the Middle East do not have dedicated anti-corruption codes.
 However, in recent decades, there has been increased interest in addressing bribery and corrupt practices.
-Many countries have created national anti-corruption national strategies to address the challenges presented by widespread corruption.
+Many countries have created national anti-corruption strategies to address the challenges presented by widespread corruption.

 The following is a brief overview of the crime of bribery and other corrupt activities laws in certain Middle Eastern countries as described in two historical Law Library reports now available in the online collection:

 - Bribery and Other Corrupt Practices: Legislation in Certain Foreign Countries (1995)